obackhoff/f_neural_network/README.md

-This is a simple Feedforward neural network implemented in python.

-There is a command line tool too, which could help knowing hot to use the NN class:
+This is a simple Feedforward neural network implemented in python with a command line tool, which could help knowing hot to use the NN class:

 '''
 Usage: fnn.py [options] dataset